 Cultural Preservation That Pays

 Every year in Nepal, traditional knowledge dies with elders.
-Songs, recipes, crafts, ceremonies, architectural techniques disappear forever.
+Songs, recipes, crafts, ceremonies, and architectural techniques disappear forever.
+Conventional development accelerates this by pulling young people to cities.

 How Homestays Reverse This